Skip to main content

 Monitors your accounting system for overdue invoices.
 Sends escalating reminder messages by email and SMS in your brand voice.
 Stops automatically on payment.
 Logs every touchpoint and reports DSO trend to the owner weekly.

 Most small businesses don't have a collections problem.
 They have an awkwardness problem.
-The invoice goes out, 30 days pass, nothing comes back, and nobody makes the call because the owner doesn't want to damage the relationship and the front desk didn't sign up to be the bad guy.
-So the money sits.
-The invoice ages.
-And by the time someone finally follows up — usually at 60 or 90 days when the cash squeeze is impossible to ignore — the conversation is harder than it would have been at day four.
+The invoice goes out, 30 days pass, nothing comes back, and nobody makes the call.
+The owner doesn't want to bruise the relationship, and the front desk never signed up to play bad guy.
+So the money sits, the invoice ages, and by the time someone finally follows up, usually at 60 or 90 days when the cash squeeze gets loud, the conversation is harder than it would have been at day four.

-Accounts receivable that nobody actively manages becomes a slow bleed.
-A contractor carrying $40,000 in unpaid draws across three jobs isn't broke — they're waiting.
-A property manager with twelve net-30 tenants and a 40% on-time payment rate isn't undercapitalized — they're unorganized.
+Receivables that nobody actively manages turn into a slow bleed.
+A contractor carrying $40,000 in unpaid draws across three jobs isn't broke.
+He's waiting.
+A property manager running twelve net-30 tenants at a 40% on-time rate isn't undercapitalized.
+She's unorganized.
 The money exists.
 The follow-up doesn't.

-The Invoice Chaser runs a four-stage reminder cadence tied to your actual invoice due dates — a friendly confirmation at three days past due, a firmer nudge at seven days, a direct statement of concern at fourteen, and a formal past-due notice at thirty.
-Every message goes out in your brand voice, not a generic collections template.
-Tone escalates gradually rather than jumping straight to demand, because the goal is payment from a client who stays a client, not a check from someone who never comes back.
-The system sends by email first, flips to SMS if email goes unanswered, and stops the moment a payment posts in your accounting system — no chasing a client who already paid.
+The Invoice Chaser runs a four-stage reminder cadence tied to your actual due dates: a friendly confirmation at three days past due, a firmer nudge at seven, a direct statement of concern at fourteen, and a formal past-due notice at thirty.
+Every message goes out in your brand voice, never a generic collections template.
+Tone escalates gradually rather than jumping to demand, because the goal is payment from a client who stays a client, not a check from someone who never comes back.
+The system sends by email first, flips to SMS if email goes unanswered, and stops the moment a payment posts in your accounting system.
+No chasing a client who already paid.

-Every outbound message is logged with timestamp, channel, and delivery status.
-The owner gets a weekly DSO snapshot — which invoices moved, which are aging, which have gone quiet long enough to warrant a direct conversation.
+Every outbound message logs with timestamp, channel, and delivery status.
+The owner gets a weekly DSO snapshot showing which invoices moved, which are aging, and which have gone quiet long enough to warrant a direct conversation.
 That escalation flag is where the system hands off.
-Genuinely disputed invoices, clients asking for payment plans, or accounts that have gone completely silent for forty-five days get surfaced to the owner with a full contact history attached, so the human conversation starts with context instead of confusion.
+Disputed invoices, clients asking for payment plans, and accounts that have gone silent for forty-five days get surfaced to the owner with full contact history attached, so the human conversation starts with context instead of confusion.

-Golden Horizons wires this directly into QuickBooks, Xero, or Wave — no manual exports, no spreadsheet tracking, no one remembering to check the AR aging report on Fridays.
-The accounting system stays the source of truth.
-The chaser runs off it automatically.
+Golden Horizons wires this directly into QuickBooks, Xero, or Wave.
+No manual exports, no spreadsheet tracking, nobody remembering to check the AR aging report on Fridays.
+The accounting system stays the source of truth, and the chaser runs off it automatically.

 Use cases

-• A commercial laundry company on net-45 hotel contracts was carrying significant outstanding AR because the owner handled follow-up personally — which meant inconsistently.
+• A commercial laundry company on net-45 hotel contracts carried heavy outstanding AR because the owner handled follow-up personally, which meant inconsistently.
 After connecting to QuickBooks, the 7-day and 14-day reminders moved two of three hotel clients to consistent on-time payment.

-• A two-partner CPA firm running a net-60 client base had always treated follow-up as the admin's job, but the admin had no script and no authority.
-Invoice Chaser gave the firm a documented cadence — gentle at 7 days past due, direct at 21, formal at 45 — and the admin's only job became reviewing.
+• A two-partner CPA firm on a net-60 client base had always treated follow-up as the admin's job, but the admin had no script and no authority.
+Invoice Chaser gave the firm a documented cadence, gentle at 7 days past due, direct at 21, formal at 45, and the admin's only job became reviewing.

-• A residential GC managing three active builds was chasing retainage and draw payments across different timelines on each job.
-Invoice Chaser tracked each draw separately, sent reminders tied to contract milestones rather than calendar dates, and flagged the one client who went quiet at 30 days —.
+• A residential GC running three active builds was chasing retainage and draw payments on different timelines per job.
+Invoice Chaser tracked each draw separately, sent reminders tied to contract milestones rather than calendar dates, and flagged the client who went quiet at 30 days.

-• A dental practice collecting patient balances after insurance adjudication lost money on small co-pays because staff felt awkward calling about $80.
-Invoice Chaser handled the first two touchpoints automatically, surfacing only accounts over $300 still unpaid at 30 days for a direct staff call.
+• A dental practice collecting patient balances after insurance adjudication kept losing money on small co-pays because staff felt awkward calling about $80.
+Invoice Chaser handled the first two touchpoints, surfacing only accounts over $300 still unpaid at 30 days for a staff call.

-• A small property management company with 22 residential units was manually tracking rent arrears in a spreadsheet.
-After connecting to their Wave account, Invoice Chaser ran the 3-day, 7-day, and 14-day cadence automatically and cut the owner's monthly follow-up work from roughly four hours to a.
+• A property management company with 22 residential units tracked rent arrears by hand in a spreadsheet.
+After connecting to their Wave account, Invoice Chaser ran the 3-day, 7-day, and 14-day cadence automatically and cut the owner's monthly follow-up work from roughly four hours to under one.

 What’s included